Skip to main content

 4.1(2,620 reviews)

-Tucked away in the forested countryside of Doi Saket district, this natural hot spring offers a low-key, affordable alternative to the more polished wellness resorts found elsewhere in Chiang Mai.
-The site has an agreeably rustic character — well-kept but unpretentious — and draws visitors looking for genuine relaxation rather than a resort experience.
-Geothermal waters emerge in a quiet rural setting, making it a genuinely calming place to spend a few hours away from the city.
-Entry to the grounds is free, with private soaking cubicles available for around 100 THB per person — a modest outlay for a personal soak in warm mineral water.
-On-site, visitors will find a small community market with food stalls, local crafts, and the novelty of eggs boiled in the hot spring water.
-A café and coffee shop are also nearby.
-A massage service operates on-site, though experiences with it have been mixed, so managing expectations there is worthwhile.
-The overall atmosphere is calm and quiet, and the site is accessible enough that some visitors cycle out from central Chiang Mai.
-Good to know: Opening hours are not widely published, so it is advisable to check with local accommodation before making the trip.
+Tucked into the forested countryside of Doi Saket district, this natural hot spring offers a low-key, unpretentious alternative to Chiang Mai's more polished wellness resorts.
+The site has a pleasantly aged, rustic character — well-kept but refreshingly unmanicured — and draws visitors in search of genuine relaxation rather than a resort experience.
+Geothermal waters emerge in a quiet rural setting, and the overall atmosphere is calm enough that some travellers make the trip by bicycle from central Chiang Mai.
+Entry to the grounds is free, with private soaking cubicles available for around 100 THB per person.
+Beyond the baths, a small community market offers food stalls, local crafts, and the novelty of eggs boiled directly in the hot spring water.
+A café and coffee shop operate nearby, and a massage service is available on-site, though visitor experiences with it have been mixed, so expectations are worth managing accordingly.
+Good to know: Opening hours are not widely published, so checking with local accommodation before making the trip is advisable.
 The site is most easily reached by private transport, motorbike, or bicycle, as public transport options are limited.
-Bring a swimsuit, towel, and flip-flops for the baths.
-Visiting during the cooler months of November through February makes the most of the thermal contrast and keeps the surrounding walk comfortable.
+Visitors should bring a swimsuit, towel, and flip-flops for the baths.
+The cooler months of November through February are a particularly good time to visit, when the thermal contrast is most enjoyable and the surrounding countryside is comfortable to explore.

 Experience hints